PufferFinance/website-docs/docs/glossary.md

 The yield bearing token that represents staked ETH in Puffer’s LSP

 ### `Stakers`
-The users who “stake” ETH to the pool to receive pufETH
+The users who “stake” ETH to the vault to receive pufETH

 ### `NoOps`
 The Puffer nodes that operate an Ethereum validator (and optionally additional AVSs)